Awesomeluc/CortanaNobleTeam/README.md

 # CortanaNobleTeam
-If youre reading this.
+If youre reading this it is too late.
 I am so sorry you have to do this project again.